kinimod23/ATS_Project/README.md

 * statistics about data  ----------------> Dominik bis 23.08.
   * how long are sentences (how many are lost if we cut at 50 words)
   * how many sentences have 30%, 40%, 50% of words unknown to word2vec
+  * how does this change with fasttext
 * change test.py            ----------------> Simon bis 21.08.
-  * to evaluate the encoder
-  * to evaluate End2End
-  * to create some output maybe? or write an inference file which creates output
+  * ( creates output now )
-    * reverse word2vec -> vec2word
 * now using fasttext...
  * train on different data ( Wikipedia Data )
 * think about other ideas for loss functions
   * (currently L2-Norm)
   * and also Cosine Similarity for End2End
   * maybe better another matrix similarity measure
+* Get deconvolution with pretrained model to work ------------------> Simon/Tim 26.08.
+  * This is really a pain in the ass, i don't know how to do it

 ----------------------------------------------------------------------------------------